mateodaza/sippy/README.md

-# SIPPY - WhatsApp Payments with PYUSD
+# Sippy - WhatsApp Payments with PYUSD

 **Gasless crypto payments via WhatsApp using Coinbase CDP Server Wallets and PYUSD on Arbitrum**